flutter/flutter/examples/api/README.md

 /// {@end-tool}
 ```

-Then install the `extract_sample` command with:
+Then install the `snippets:extract` command with:

 ```
 % pub global activate snippets
 ```

-And run the `extract_sample` command from the Flutter repo dir:
+And run the `snippets:extract` command from the Flutter repo dir:

 ```
-$ pub global run extract_sample packages/flutter/lib/src/animation/curves.dart
+$ pub global run snippets:extract --input packages/flutter/lib/src/animation/curves.dart
 ```

 This will create a new file in the `examples/api` directory, in this case it